dstagner/dstagner.github.io/source/_posts/2014-08-13-dragons-in-the-basement.markdown

 Today, I actually came to GenCon myself!
 No gaming for me, though...
 I'm sitting with a computer, hacking away, greeting occasional friends as they pass by my spot in a hallway lounge.
 John's doing his thing.
 I'm meeting some friends from California for dinner, and going to a concert by my friend [Mikey Mason](http://www.mikeymason.com/), and hopefully talking to him afterward about including his music in the movie.
 His [*Best Game Ever*](http://mikeymason.bandcamp.com/track/best-game-ever) is like the *Stairway to Heaven* of gaming songs.

 We spotted [Wil Wheaton](http://wilwheaton.net/) walking by earlier.
 As tempting as is was to go grab him and babble about what we're doing...
 I suspect we'll be seeing him tomorrow night at a screening for a clip from *Dungeons & Dragons: a documentary* tomorrow night, as he was instrumental in the success of their Kickstarter campaign.
 He'll know who we are soon enough. :)

+### Day 4

+Saturday has been a big day for us!
+We went to the screening of a 10 minute clip from *D&D: a documentary*, that included an excerpt of the Dave Arneson footage from *Dragons in the Basement*, with proper credits.
+Afterward, they warmly introduced John and our project, and referred back to it several times during their Q&A. We met new friends like [Jon Peterson](http://www.unreason.com/), the author of the D&D history book [Playing at the World](http://www.amazon.com/gp/product/0615642047/ref=as_li_tf_il?ie=UTF8&camp=1789&creative=9325&creativeASIN=0615642047&linkCode=as2&tag=playattheworl-20), met up with old friends, and got lots of useful information and interest.

+We are *incredibly* excited about *D&D: a documentary*!
+The preview was beautifully shot and constructed, offering a different but equally valuable perspective on the same subject.
+We can hardly wait to see the finished film!

+Tomorrow morning, we're meeting again with Anthony and Cecily to talk about how we can help each other and our respective documentaries.
+But tonight, we are very tired and going to bed!